AnarManafov/GitWorkflow/README.md

   checkout develop
   merge feature/1 tag: "FF merge to develop"

-  %% Periodic FF sync: develop -> master before release checkout master merge develop tag: "FF: sync dev -> master"
+  %% Switch back to main branch (which is master due to our theme) checkout master merge develop tag: "FF: sync dev -> master"